Adult entry to Southern Cross University

-An initiative of Southern Cross University, working towards the federal government's goal to increase the number of Australians with degrees, SCU College offers the award-winning, fee-free Preparing for Success at SCU Program (PSP) that teaches students the academic skills required for success at university.
-Successfully completing the PSP allows students to proceed directory to one of SCU College’s associate degrees or an SCU bachelor degree to make your pathway into university a little bit smaller.
+An initiative of Southern Cross University, working towards the federal government’s goal to increase the number of Australians with degrees, SCU College offers the award-winning, fee-free Preparing for Success at SCU Program (PSP) that teaches students the academic skills required for success at university.
+Successfully completing the PSP allows students to proceed directory to one of SCU College’s associate degrees or an SCU bachelor degree to make your pathway into university a little bit easier.

 Work experience entailing a significant level of responsibility may be considered when calculating a selection rank for entry to university.
 Details of any such work experience should be included in your application for study.